Tracy Claeys: Head coach at Minnesota

 Due to Jerry Kill's health problems throughout his career, Claeys filled in as acting head coach when Kill was unable to coach.
 This first occurred in 2005, when Kill suffered a seizure on the sideline during a Southern Illinois game; Kill was later diagnosed with kidney cancer and epilepsy.
 Claeys filled in for Kill when Kill missed parts of three games in his first three years at Minnesota, and for the entire game when Kill had a seizure before a game at Michigan in 2013.
-On October 10, 2013 it was announced that Kill would take an open-ended leave of absence from coaching to focus on treating his epilepsy.
+On October 10, 2013, it was announced that Kill would take an open-ended leave of absence from coaching to focus on treating his epilepsy.
 Claeys was appointed acting head coach until Kill's return.
 The Gophers went 4–3 under Claeys during the regular season, a stretch that included a four-game Big Ten conference win streak (the Gophers' first since 1973).
 They lost their bowl game to Syracuse, in which Coach Kill returned to the sidelines in the second half.

 Kill retired for health reasons on October 28, 2015, and Claeys was named interim head coach for the remainder of the season.
 On November 11, 2015, Minnesota dropped the "interim" tag from Claeys' title and formally named him as its 29th head coach.
 On January 3, 2017, he was fired after public outrage over a team-led boycott in response to suspensions of 10 Minnesota football players accused of having a role in a sexual assault case.
 Claeys was on-record stating he "supports [his] players’ 1st amendment rights!"

 Washington State

-Claeys was hired by Mike Leach on January 8, 2018 to be the defensive coordinator at Washington State after Alex Grinch accepted a position at Ohio State.
+Claeys was hired by Mike Leach on January 8, 2018, to be the defensive coordinator at Washington State after Alex Grinch accepted a position at Ohio State.
 The Cougars ended the 2018 season with the fourth-ranked defense and led the Pac-12 Conference in sacks with 38.
 He resigned on October 4, 2019; at the time, Washington State's defense was ranked 107th in the nation and was allowing over 30 points per game.
 This came after the Cougars blew a 49–17 lead at home to the UCLA, losing 67–63 in a game in which Cougars quarterback Anthony Gordon threw for a record nine touchdowns.

+Virginia Tech

+Claeys joined the Virginia Tech staff as linebackers coach before the 2020 season.
+The team finished 5 - 6 and did not qualify for a bowl game, breaking a streak of 27 years of consecutive bowl game appearances.
+Claeys retired at the end of the season.